Mayor Michael Carpenter

 Carpenter is also active in the community as a volunteer in many organizations, having been a youth sports coach in both BVYA (Buffalo Valley Youth Association) and SAYSAT (Soccer Association For Youth of San Antonio, Inc.), volunteering as a member of the Knights of Columbus and serving in several ministries at Our Lady of Perpetual Help Catholic Church in Selma.
 He is a regional sales manager at the IT firm Avnet, Inc., and is in his 14th year with the firm.

-The Memphis, Tennessee native is married to Melissa (also from Memphis), his wife of 20 years.
-Melissa works as a radiology technologist at Methodist Hospital Northwest.
-Michael and Missy have two sons.
+The Memphis, Tennessee native is married to Missy (also from Memphis), his wife of over 20 years.
+Missy works as an interventional radiology technologist, PRN at Northeast Methodist Hospital.
+Missy also shares her passion for health and wellness through essential oils in the community.
+(Michael and Missy have two sons).

 Mr. Carpenter graduated with honors in 1994 from State Technical Institute at Memphis (now Southwest Tennessee Community College) with an associate’s degree in paralegal studies.
 In 1996, he graduated with honors from the University of Memphis with a bachelor’s degree in liberal studies.
 In 1996 and 1997, he attended St. Mary’s University master’s program in clinical psychology.
 In 2004, he graduated from Webster University with a master’s degree in business administration.